2020PB/police-brutality/reports/Oregon.md

 ### Police punch arrestee | August 30th

-After declaring an unlawful assembly, police make several arrests.
+After declaring an unlawful assembly at E 47th and E Burnside, police make several arrests.
 In this footage, police can be seen repeatedly punching a detained protester to subdue them.

 tags: arrest, protester, punch

 id: or-portland-339

-geolocation:
+geolocation: 45.5230061,-122.6149833

 **Links**